megalon/ModSaber/README.md

 - [ ] Case-insensitive usernames
   * Probably have an internal "display name" that is the caps of when you signed up.
   * All other requests are done with the lowercase username
+- [ ] Dependency and Conflict versions
+  * Use semver ranges